 Any movement (read exercise) is better than none, but the goal, according to experts, should be to exercise most days of the week for at least 30 minutes.
 Walking, swimming, cycling or other forms of aerobic exercise are recommended with the addition of strength training (using weights, or your body as resistance) 2 -3 days per week.
 You can break up the sessions into 10 minutes at a time if you choose.
 For example, indoor cycling for 10 minutes in the morning while watching the weather channel and take a 20-minute walk after dinner.
 Exercise can have a positive impact on your health and blood glucose levels for 24 or more hours after the activity.

-Struggling with aches, pains or other medical conditions that limit your movement?
+Struggling with pain or other medical conditions limiting your movement?

 Make an appointment with a physical therapist (aches and pains) or exercise physiologist (heart disease or breathing problems).
 These specialists can design a program to fit your needs and abilities.